mapbox/mapbox-unity-sdk/CONTRIBUTING.md

 **NOTE: As of May 16, 2017, the https://github.com/mapbox/mapbox-sdk-cs repo has been merged into this repo.
 These source files are now located here: `/sdkproject/Assets/Mapbox/Core/mapbox-sdk-cs`.
 Core `cs` changes will be backported on a case-by-case basis.**

-- Changes under `mapbox-sdk-unity/sdkproject/Assets/Mapbox/Core/Plugins` should never be committed directly to this repo.
+- Changes under `/sdkproject/Assets/Mapbox/Core/Plugins` should never be committed directly to this repo.
 Instead they should be made in their corresponding submodule repos and updated in the Unity project via a file transfer executable.
-- Changes under and `mapbox-sdk-unity/sdkproject/Assets/Mapbox/Core/mapbox-sdk-cs` can be made directly to this repo, but please avoid any reference to Unity APIs.
+- Changes under `sdkproject/Assets/Mapbox/Core/mapbox-sdk-cs` can be made directly to this repo, but **please avoid any reference to Unity APIs**.
 This will help enable a smooth backport to the `cs` repository.

 To update the Mapbox Unity SDK Core, run the following command from the repo root: